 Strong leadership, combined with deep, genuine high-level engagement by members

 Deep, sustained engagement from the White House was essential in realizing the collaboration, Kavli explains; “Tom Kalil really brought the right leaders at the right time,” Dr. Chun says.
 “Scientists could never have accomplished this on their own.”
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016] Kavli firmly emphasizes its own role as a neutral, independent mediator between government and the scientific community, noting that many collaborators were proactive in pushing the initiative forward: “Scientists stepped up.
+[Chun, M., phone interview , August 11, 2016] Kavli firmly emphasizes its own role as a neutral, independent mediator between government and the scientific community, noting that many collaborators were proactive in pushing the initiative forward: “Scientists stepped up.
 Funders stepped up.
 White House leadership stepped up. […] We like to think that we stepped up, in our own way -- but the fact is that everyone stepped up.”
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016] The NIH allocated $46 million in 2014 and $81.4 million in 2015, almost doubling its funding [“About Us- Brain Research Through Advancing Innovative Neurotechnologies (BRAIN)”, National Institutes of Health, November 2015].
+[Chun, M., phone interview , August 11, 2016] The NIH allocated $46 million in 2014 and $81.4 million in 2015, almost doubling its funding [“About Us- Brain Research Through Advancing Innovative Neurotechnologies (BRAIN)”, National Institutes of Health, November 2015].
 As previously stated, private-sector organizations including foundations, universities, and research institutions have already committed over $240 million.

 Inter-agency cooperation can be essential for fully activated engagement

 The BRAIN initiative began with the participation of three agencies (NIH, NSF, DARPA) and has since worked with several others, including IARPA and FDA.
 “What’s interesting is that because they have different missions, they were able to tackle different parts of the problem,” observes Tom Kalil.
-[Kalil, T., phone interview with Policy Design Lab, August 1, 2016] NIH brought its expertise to bear on fundamental research and elements related to human health, whereas DARPA focused on its strength – high-risk, high-return research – to immediately respond to aspects of the BRAIN Initiative that might help veterans.
+[Kalil, T., phone interview , August 1, 2016] NIH brought its expertise to bear on fundamental research and elements related to human health, whereas DARPA focused on its strength – high-risk, high-return research – to immediately respond to aspects of the BRAIN Initiative that might help veterans.
 The NSF, on the other hand, focuses its BRAIN initiative efforts on its own core competencies: integrative and interdisciplinary research; new theories, computation models, and analytical tools that will guide research questions and synthesize experimental data; and the development of innovative technologies and data infrastructure required to handle the large scale datasets resulting from this research [“Obama Administration Proposes Over $300 Million in Funding for The BRAIN Initiative”, White House Office of Science and Technology Policy, February 2015.]
 By concentrating on agency-specific strengths, and facilitating communication amongst agencies, the BRAIN initiative efficiently promotes full participation and expansion.

 Sharing credit augments the power of convening

 “Spreading the credit around when something succeeds is very powerful,” observes Dr. Chun.
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016] The White House consciously attributed progress to partners in the collective group effort, making sure to involve scientists in announcement events.
+[Chun, M., phone interview , August 11, 2016] The White House consciously attributed progress to partners in the collective group effort, making sure to involve scientists in announcement events.
 The Kavli Foundation notes that the continued credit-sharing after initial successes were “tremendously reassuring,” and continued to build trust within the collaborative partnership. .
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016]
+[Chun, M., phone interview , August 11, 2016]

 Read more: